access-ci-org/Operations_Warehouse_Django/developer/docker/README.md

+The contents of this directory, described by this document will configure a development environment for ACCESS-CI Operations Warehouse.

+This environment uses docker and docker-compose to configure several containers.
+One container consists of the configured Postgresql server that the warehouse requires Another container consists of the Django deployment of the warehouse itself, along with its prerequisites and various scripts for confguring and/or interacting with it.

 Prerequisites:
 * A functional docker and docker-compose ecosystem.
 * The django_aws_credential_key file, in your home dir.
 Get this from Eric or JP.